wanjinchang/deep_headpose_tf/README.md

 # Deep_headpose-tensorflow

-This is an implementation of [Fine-Grained Head Pose Estimation Without Keypoints ](https://arxiv.org/abs/1710.00925).
+This is a TensorFlow implementation of [Fine-Grained Head Pose Estimation Without Keypoints ](https://arxiv.org/abs/1710.00925).

 ### Prerequisites